astropy/pyvo/docs/dal/index.rst

 Verbosity
 ---------

-Some services allow to configure the amount of data to return by the ``verbosity`` parameter.
-The exact columns are defined by the service standard.
+Several VO protocols have the notion of “verbosity”, where 1 means “minimal set of columns”, 2 means “columns most users can work with” and 3 ”everything including exotic items”.
+Query functions accept these values in the ``verbosity`` parameter.
+The exact semantics are service-specific.

 Availability and capabilities
 -----------------------------

-Services may have availability and capability information, depending on the version.
+VO services should offer some standard ”support” interfaces specified in VOSI.
+In pyVO, the information obtained from these endpoints can be obtained from some service attributes.

-For availability, this is :py:attr:`~pyvo.dal.mixin.AvailabilityMixin.available` and :py:attr:`~pyvo.dal.mixin.AvailabilityMixin.up_since`
+For availability (i.e., is the service up and running?), this is :py:attr:`~pyvo.dal.mixin.AvailabilityMixin.available` and :py:attr:`~pyvo.dal.mixin.AvailabilityMixin.up_since`

-Capabilities define which functionallity a service is exposing at the http level.
+Capabilities describe specific pieces of functionality (such as “this is a spectral search”) and further metadata (such as ”this service will never return more than 10000 rows”).

 This information is contained in the datastructure :py:class:`~pyvo.io.vosi.endpoint.CapabilitiesFile` available through :py:attr:`~pyvo.dal.mixin.CapabilityMixin.capabilities`.